Formatting Options

 Extra Exponent Replacements

 In addition to the default exponent replacements, The user can modify the available exponent replacements using a number of options.
-The SI prefix, IEC prefix, and parts-per replacements can be modified using the extra_si_prefixes, extra_iec_prefixes and extra_parts_per_forms options, respectively, and passing in dictionaries with keys corresponding to integer exponents and values corresponding to translated strings.
+The SI prefix and parts-per replacements can be modified using the extra_si_prefixes and extra_parts_per_forms options, respectively, and passing in dictionaries with keys corresponding to integer exponents and values corresponding to translated strings.
 The entries in these dictionaries overwrite any default translation mappings.

 >>> formatter = Formatter(